bytecodealliance/cranelift/docs/langref.rst

 ~~~~~~~~~~~~

 A *static heap* starts out with all the address space it will ever need, so it
 never moves to a different address.
-At the base address is a number of
+At the base address is a number of mapped
-:term:`mapped` pages corresponding to the heap's current size.
-Then follows a
+pages corresponding to the heap's current size.
+Then follows a number of
-number of unmapped pages where the heap can grow up to its maximum size.
-After
+unmapped pages where the heap can grow up to its maximum size.
+After the
-the unmapped pages follow the guard pages which are also guaranteed to generate
+unmapped pages follow the guard pages which are also guaranteed to generate a
-a trap when accessed.
+trap when accessed.

 .. inst:: H = static Base, min MinBytes, bound BoundBytes, guard GuardBytes